Klimaatlas/KAPy/docs/tutorials/tutorial03/Tutorial03.md

    * Rules starting with `..` are internal, generic rules that are used to process multiple files.
 They are not intended to be called directly by the user.

    * Rules starting with `.` are target-like rules that represent collections of files to be created.
+Details of the steps are given in the [workflow description](../../Workflow.md).

    * Rules that don't start with `.` correspond to `id` values in the tabular configuration files.
 Calling one of these targets runs the configuration associated with that `id`.